Become a PMF

 - If you are outside of the United States, provide your City/State/Territory and Country

 Requests are only accepted during the annual application open period.
 Please review the Application Process webpage on adding our email address to your "safe" list.

 If a non-U.S. citizen Finalist obtains U.S. citizenship (e.g., naturalization) and a permanent Social Security Number, supporting documentation must be provided to the PMF Program Office to update our records.
 In such cases, the Finalist should notify the PMF Program Office and send supporting documentation via email to firstname.lastname@example.org

 NOTE: The PMF Program Office cannot answer specific questions about citizenship and employment eligibility (including Visas, Optional Practical Training, and DACA (Deferred Action for Childhood Arrivals) questions); the U.S. Citizenship and Immigration Services is the governing authority on these topics.
-See additional information of "Employment of Non-Citizens" referenced above.
+See additional information of "Employment of Non-Citizens" at USAJOBS referenced above.